AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       real(amrex_real),intent(inout)::u(ulo(1):uhi(1),ulo(2):uhi(2))
     end subroutine f2d

-Note that this does not require any changes in  part, because when  passes an integer pointer pointing to an array of three integers Fortran can treat it as a 2-element integer array.
+Note that this does not require any changes in the C++ part, because when C++ passes an integer pointer pointing to an array of three integers Fortran can treat it as a 2-element integer array.

-Another commonly used macro is BL_TO_FORTRAN.
-This macro takes an FArrayBox and provides a real pointer for the floating point data array and a number of integer scalars for the bounds.
+Another commonly used macro is :cpp:`BL_TO_FORTRAN`.
+This macro takes an :cpp:`FArrayBox` and provides a real pointer for the floating point data array and a number of integer scalars for the bounds.
 However, the number of the integers depends on the dimensionality.
 More specifically, there are 6 and 4 integers for 2D and 3D,
 respectively.
 The first half of the integers are the lower bounds for each spatial dimension and the second half the upper bounds.
 For example,

+.. highlight:: fortran

 ::